 Step 1: Gather supplies

 Make sure all necessary items are on hand.
 These include the buffer and the buffing and polishing pads.
-Also needed will be a vacuum for removing dust build-up during the process, some sort of floor finish applicator, a large paint tray, and the finish itself.
+Other necessary supplies are a vacuum for removing dust build-up during the process, some sort of floor finish applicator, a large paint tray, and the finish itself.

 Step 2: Buff the Floor

 Install the buffing pad and screen on the buffer.
 The easiest way to do this is to place the buffing pad on the buffer, and then install the screen on the bottom of the buffing pad.
 Keeping in mind that the objective is to lightly abrade the surface, refrain from putting too much pressure on the machine.
 Control the direction of the machine by lightly pushing up or pulling down on the handle.
 Walk in a straight line, gently steering the buffer from side-to-side along the way.
 Follow this procedure from one end of the room to the other, and then turn and go in the other direction, overlapping the rows by several inches.
 Change the pad when it becomes worn out so that it can continue to be effective throughout the entire area.

 Step 4: Get Close to the Walls

 Tape off the baseboards with 2-inch-wide masking tape before starting this work.
 The areas against the walls will need to be buffed by hand, since the machine is too bulky to get close without causing damage.
-A drywall sanding pad and a 150 grit screen work well for this.
+A drywall sanding pad and a 150-grit screen work well for this.
 Place the screen on the drywall pad, and use it to abrade the areas along the baseboards and corners.

 Step 5: Vacuum Thoroughly

 Once the entire floor finish has been roughened, vacuum the room again to remove all traces of dust.
-Go ahead and vacuum the walls, window sills, and baseboards, as dust can collect on these surfaces and then fall off, creating issues during the recoating process.
+Vacuum the walls, window sills, and baseboards, because dust can collect on these surfaces and then fall off, creating issues during the recoating process.
 Use a clean, damp towel to remove the remaining dust and allow the floor to dry.